wrzasa/rbsim/README.md

     model.run

-To collect statistics you can also use to get Hash with objects holding complete data collected from simulation
+When simulation is finished, the statistics can be obtained with `model.stats` method.

 ## Model